History of Quantity Surveyors

 By far, the worst mistake is the last one.
 And this can cost you significantly.

 Let me give you an example.
 You see, when a builder buys an oven for $800, that’s not what you pay for it.
-By the time the investor pays for this item, a range of other fees would have been included, such as the architect’s design, transportation, installation, and supervision.
+By the time the investor pays for this item, other fees such as the architect’s design, transportation, installation, and supervision would have been included.
 Next thing you know, the actual cost of this oven to you is $1,100, and it’s the actual cost we’re after, not what the builder paid.

 Now, that extra $300 on the oven depreciates at 20 per cent per annum rather than at the 2.5 per cent building allowance rate.
 This means you can claim the depreciation much faster.